JoshSilveous/finance-tracker/things_ive_learned.md

 -   use JSDocs for most of your documentation.
 ESPECIALLY on any reusable functions or components.

 -   did i mention css modules are amazing

+-   for gods sake use Prettier and ESLint